shane-kercheval/r-examples/examples/average-treatment-effects-regression/average_treatment_effects.md

 Model with Interaction
 ----------------------

+But not let’s do a model with interactions.

 The author mentions we have to center `numhh`.
 This is so that the `selected` coefficient is relative to the average value `numhh` and